fisharebest/webtrees/README.md

   configuration page.
 On the line  relating to this particular family tree (GEDCOM) file (or a new one) click either IMPORT or UPLOAD.
-* Take careful note of the media items option (_“If you have created media objects in **webtrees**, and have edited your gedcom off-line using a program that deletes media objects, then tick this box to merge the current media objects with the new GEDCOM.”_) In most cases you should leave this box **UNCHECKED**.
+* Take careful note of the media items option (_“If you have created media objects in **webtrees**, and have edited your data off-line using software that deletes media objects, then tick this box to merge the current media objects with the new GEDCOM.”_) In most cases you should leave this box **UNCHECKED**.
 * Click “SAVE”. **webtrees** will validate the GEDCOM again before importing.